-The Queensland public service seeks to be a high performing, impartial and productive workforce that puts the people of Queensland first.
+The Queensland public service seeks to be a high performing, fair and responsive workforce that puts the people of Queensland first.

-This means we need to strengthen our workforce with the right skills and capabilities to deliver quality services to the community.
+This means we need to continually develop our workforce with the right skills and capabilities to deliver quality services to the community.

 Tips for managing performance

 - The technical skills that helped secure your first promotion might not guarantee your success as the leader of a team.
 To successfully coach teams, manage stress, deliver feedback, and collaborate with others you need to develop your leadership skills.

 - Self-awareness is at the core of leadership development.
 It is your ability to understand your strengths and development areas and recognise the impact on you and your team’s performance.

 - To bring out the best in others, first bring out the best in yourself.
 Understand your strengths and development areas through the lens of the Leadership competencies for Queensland, and gain insights into your own behaviour and motivations by completing LEAD4QLD or the Competency compass.

 - Understanding yourself as a leader, will also reduce the chances of introducing unconscious bias into your assessment of your employee’s performance.

 - Emphasise achieving a good match between the skills and competencies required for the role, and the successful candidate’s skills, experience and abilities.
 Use the Leadership competencies for Queensland to analyse and prioritise the key competencies required for the role.

 - Induct people effectively by articulating tasks and duties clearly from their first day in the job.
 Turn these conversations into a formal performance and development agreement so you can maximise the opportunity to work with the new employee’s strengths and become aware of development needs early.